A Long Long Time for Linda Ronstadt

 In her 1980 interview with Jean Vallely for Playboy magazine, Ronstadt had this to say:

-Having left her folk, rock and country music songs (mostly if only temporarily) behind her, Linda Ronstadt’s hit singles started dwindling in the latter part of the 1980’s, but she did manage a few more hits from her 1984 Lush Life album recorded with the Nelson Riddle Orchestra, including Skylark, written by Johnny Mercer, a #12 US Adult Contemporary charts hit.
+Having left her folk, rock and country music songs (mostly if only temporarily) behind her, Linda Ronstadt’s hit singles started dwindling in the latter part of the 1980’s, but she did manage a few more hits from her 1984 Lush Life album recorded with the Nelson Riddle Orchestra.

-Linda returned to her Mexican heritage with the 1987 album Canciones de Mi Padre, which hit #42 on the Billboard US Album chart, & #4 on the US Latin Album chart.
-She won a 1988 Grammy Award for Best Mexican-American Performance, and it became the biggest-selling non-English-language album in U.S. music history (at that time).
+Linda returned to her Mexican heritage with the 1987 album Canciones de Mi Padre, and won a 1988 Grammy Award for Best Mexican-American Performance.
+It became the biggest-selling non-English-language album in U.S. music history (at that time).

-Her next appearance on the Billboard charts was When You Wish Upon a Star, written by Leigh Harline and Ned Washington, from her 1986 Sentimental Reasons album; it went to #32 on the US Adult Contemporary charts.
-This is Linda Ronstadt’s 1986 television appearance and performance of When You Wish Upon a Star:
+Her next appearance on the Billboard charts was When You Wish Upon a Star, written by Leigh Harline and Ned Washington, from her 1986 Sentimental Reasons album.

-Linda Ronstadt returned to her country roots with the ten-years-in-the making Trio album, a collaboration with longtime friends Emmylou Harris and Dolly Parton released in 1987.
-The album was popular with her baby boomer and more mature, senior fans alike.
+Ronstadt returned to her country roots with the ten-years-in-the making Trio album, a collaboration with longtime friends Emmylou Harris and Dolly Parton released in 1987.
+They won a Grammy for Best Country Performance by a Duo or Group with Vocal.
+On the album was the Phil Spector-penned single To Know Him Is To Love Him, a Billboard #1 US Country.

 Motherhood & Parkinson’s